Build Your Best Physique: Bodyweight Workout

 Regressions:

-Hands on bench or elevated bar push up
+Hands on the bench or elevated bar push-up

 Push up on knees